JvanKatwijk/dab-cmdline/README.md

 ========================================================================

 DAB-CMDLINE is a DAB decoding program completely controlled through the command line.
-The program is derived from the DAB-rpi and the sdr-j-DAB programs, however, no use is made of any GUI package.
+The program is derived from the (obsolete)  DAB-rpi and the sdr-j-DAB programs, however, no use is made of any GUI package.
 It can be considered the GUI-less equivalent to the Qt-DAB program, that was also derived from its predecessors, the  DAB-rpi and sdr-j-DAB programs.

-There is an obvious need - at least one that I have - to experiment with other (forms of) GUI(s) for a DAB handling program, using the same mechanism - preferably the same code - to handle the DAB data stream.
+There is an obvious need - at least felt by me - to experiment with other (forms of) GUI(s) for a DAB handling program, using the same mechanism - preferably the same code - to handle the DAB data stream.
 That is why a choice was made to pack the full DAB handling as a library.

 The library provides entries for the functionality through some simple calls, while a few callback functions provide the communication back from the library to the gui.